datacarpentry/semester-biology/materials/for-loops-R.md

 print(2.65 * volume ^ 0.9)
 ```

-* Can have many rows in a loop body
+* Like with functions and conditionals loops can have many rows of code
+* Everything between the curly brackets is executed each time through the loop
+* Let's expand our look so that it first estimates the mass, then converts it from kilograms to pounds, and then prints out the value

 ```r
 for (volume in volumes){